 BALSAMIC VINEGAR FREQUENTLY ASKED QUESTIONS

 It starts with the hand picked grapes during harvest months beginning in September.
 Quality is important.
-The first ingredient of a dark balsamic vinegar should be cooked grape must.
 Grape must is the result of fresh, pressed, crushed grapes (juice, skins, pips).
 The skins and pips are separated before the grape must is reduced by 30 – 50%.
 This involves skillful cooking over open flame in vats for about 24 – 30 hours.
 The process must be slow to retain the fresh grape flavors during the reduction.
-They must goes through a natural fermentation and acetification process that continues to reduce the must.
-The grape must is put in wood barrels of decreasing size, allowing space in the barrel.
+They must go through a natural fermentation and acetification process that continues to reduce the must.
+The recipe is placed in wood barrels of decreasing sizes, allowing space in the barrel.
 Each barrel has a thin, translucent fabric covering an opening to allow natural reduction by evaporation.
 A transfer of grape must into smaller barrels made of various wood species occurs each year during the aging process.
 The aromas of the woods like oak, chestnut, cherry, mulberry, and juniper are absorbed during this part of the fermentation.

 Experience of the trade comes to play since the rules vary among artisans and the accomplished taster.